-Beyond Bars is a media campaign that aims to inform and engage the public on mass incarceration.
-As part of the national movement for criminal justice reform, we have taken on the role of producing short videos and using social media to promote fairer, more cost-effective approaches to public safety.
-Much of our work is done in partnership with reform organizations across the country.
+Beyond Bars is an award-winning media campaign that aims to inform and engage the public on mass incarceration.
+As part of the national movement for criminal justice reform, we produce short videos and use social media to promote fairer, more cost-effective approaches to public safety.
+Much of our work is done in partnership with reform organizations across the country to maximize impact.
 By working to transform Americans’ hearts and minds, we help foster policies that are more about community and less about incarceration.

 Susan Burton, A New Way of Life / All of Us or None

 Neill Franklin, Law Enforcement Against Prohibition

 Marc Mauer, Sentencing Project